IBS Mentoring Program FAQs - For Mentors

 How do I end a mentoring relationship?

-If the mentoring relationship isn't working out, please kindly discuss your decision to end the relationship with your Mentee.
+If the mentoring relationship is not working out, please kindly discuss your decision to end the relationship with your Mentee.
 Go to the "My Mentoring Relationships" page and mark the relationship as “completed.”

 What are the expectations for participating Mentors?